 Once the shipping carrier setup is complete, verify the shipper or the warehouse details.
-This will ensure the correct shipper address and telephone number (required in case of shipping carriers like FedEx) to be used while getting sipping rates and shipping labels for your order.
+This will ensure the correct shipper address and telephone number (required in the case of shipping carriers like FedEx) to be used while getting shipping rates and shipping labels for your order.

 Click on (≡) icon and visit Settings > Address and the current store will be listed there.

 Click on the store name and you can see the shipper or warehouse address, along with the telephone number as shown below.

 Review the shipper details and click on Save once the modifications are made.

-Display a preferred shipping service on WooCommerce cart & checkout
+Display a preferred shipping service on the WooCommerce cart & checkout

 The plugin automatically displays the shipping rates on the WooCommerce cart and checkout page.
 By default, the plugin displays shipping rates for all the available shipping services for your preferred shipping carrier.
 However, if you want to display shipping rates for a particular shipping service on your WooCommerce store, you can do so without any hassle.

 Click on (≡) icon and visit Settings > Shipping Rates > Rate Automation, as shown below.

 The plugin automatically creates rules for the shipping carriers that you add to help you choose the services that will be displayed on the WooCommerce store.
 Click on Edit to customize the shipping automation rules based on your preferences.

-Under the Action Details tab, select your preferred shipping service that you want to display to your customers, as shown below.
+Under the Action Details tab, select the preferred shipping service that you want to display to your customers, as shown below.

 You can also choose to calculate and display shipping rates for the above-selected shipping services based on various conditions, such as,